 Kids age 5 and under ski FREE, and there are several options for parents who want to ski with their kids.

-Dodge Ridge also has parents split ticket (called 2 for 1!
-Parent Exchange Program, for parents of daycare aged children who are not ready to ski or ride and require constant supervision), so you can have one adult stay with your kids while the other adult goes off to ski and freely take turns sharing one lift ticket for the day.
+Dodge Ridge has a parent-friendly split ticket called Parent Exchange, for parents of daycare-aged children who are not ready to ski or ride, so you can have one adult stay with your kids while the other adult goes off to ski and freely take turns sharing one lift ticket for the day.

 In terms of the terrain — our son’s favorite area are lifts 7 and 8, the “backside”.
 These go to the top of the mountain and so the runs are much longer — there are intermediate runs from there and many of the expert runs are half intermediate.
 We find it’s generally not too crowded all over the mountain; sometimes we will have to wait a couple of minutes to get on the lift but usually, we can ski right up.
 The lift operators are also very helpful in getting our son onto the lift, as he’s too short to get on himself.

 Getting to Dodge Ridge from the Bay Area

 Dodge Ridge is by far the closest snow to Bay Area and Central Valley locations.
 Dodge Ridge is much easier to get to than the resorts in Tahoe — there can be traffic from the Pleasanton through Tracy corridor but after that, it is a straight shot.

 Where to Stay When You Ski Dodge Ridge